LECTURER IN LAW AND DIRECTOR OF INFORMATION LAW & POLICY CENTRE

 B.A., LL.B., LL.M.
 (Hons) (National University of Ireland, Galway);

-Nóra also holds the following academic posts: Senior Research Fellow, Faculty of Humanities, University of Johannesburg; Research Associate, University of Cambridge’s Centre for Intellectual Property and Information Law (CIPIL); and Associate Fellow, Leverhulme Centre for the Future of Intelligence (LCFI), University of Cambridge.
-Previously, Nóra has been: an Affiliated Lecturer in Law and Research Fellow at the University of Cambridge; Visiting Lecturer in Law at King’s College London; and a Visiting Researcher at the University of Cambridge.
+She holds the affiliated academic posts: Senior Research Fellow, Faculty of Humanities, University of Johannesburg; Research Associate, University of Cambridge’s Centre for Intellectual Property and Information Law (CIPIL); and Associate Fellow, Leverhulme Centre for the Future of Intelligence (LCFI), University of Cambridge.
+Previously, Nóra has been: an Affiliated Lecturer in Law and Research Fellow at the University of Cambridge; Visiting Lecturer in Law at King’s College London; and a Visiting Researcher at the University of Cape Town.

 In 2019, Nóra was appointed to the UK Home Office Biometrics and Forensics Ethics Group (BFEG) which provides independent advice ensuring that the evidence underpinning biometrics and forensics policy development within the Home Office is robust.
 Prior to her academic career, she was Legal and Policy Officer for the Office of the Director of Public Prosecutions of Ireland and clerked for the Irish Supreme Court.
 Nóra is a trustee on the Board of the British and Irish Legal Information Institute (BAILII), and an editor of International Data Privacy Law (Oxford University Press).
 Her work in the governance of emerging technologies, EU law, and European human rights law, has been cited and published by the BBC, The Guardian, Science, the UK House of Lords and the United Nations.

-Eliza Boudier is the main contact for Nóra.
-Eliza’s details are as follows,
+Eliza Boudier is the main contact for Nóra:

-‘Enabling the use of health data for research: developing a POPIA Code of Conduct for research in South Africa’ (2021) South African Journal of Bioethics and Law (co-author with C. Staunton et al) (forthcoming)
+‘Enabling the use of health data for research: developing a POPIA Code of Conduct for research in South Africa’ (2021) 14(1) South African Journal of Bioethics and Law 33 (co-author with C. Staunton et al)

 ‘Alexa to Siri and the GDPR: The Gendering of Virtual Personal Assistants and the Role of EU Data Protection Law’ (2020) 36 Computer Law and Security Review (co-author with R. Adams)